What is API?

 Even if apps are publicly accessible, the interface itself remains available only for those working directly with the API publisher.
 The private strategy allows a company to fully control API usage.

 Partner APIs.
 This type of API is openly promoted but shared with business partners who have signed an agreement with the publisher.
 The common use case for partner APIs is software integration between two parties.
 A company that provides partners with access to data or capability benefits from extra revenue streams.
-At the same time, it can monitor how the exposed digital assets are used, ensure whether third-party solutions using their APIs provide decent user experience, and maintain corporate identity in their apps.
+At the same time, it can monitor how the exposed digital assets are used, ensure whether third-party solutions leveraging their APIs provide decent user experience, and maintain corporate identity in their apps.

 There are two types of public APIs – open (free of charge) and commercial ones.